MicrosoftDocs/win32/desktop-src/win_cert/certification-requirements-for-windows-desktop-apps.md

 -   Start Menu AllPrograms > STARTUP

 </dd> 10.3 Your app data, which must be shared among users on the computer, should be stored within ProgramData
-10.4 Your app s data that is exclusive to a specific user and that is not to be shared with other users of the computer, must be stored in Users\\<username>\\AppData
+10.4 Your app s data that is exclusive to a specific user and that is not to be shared with other users of the computer, must be stored in Users\\&lt;username&gt;\\AppData
 10.5 Your app must never write directly to the "Windows" directory and or subdirectories <dl> Use the correct methods for installing files, such as fonts or drivers.
 </dl> </dd> 10.6 Your app must write user data at first run and not during the installation in  per-machine  installations <dl> When the app is installed, there is no correct user location in which to store data.
 Attempts by an app to modify default association behaviors at a machine level after installation will be unsuccessful.
 Instead, defaults must be claimed on a per-user level, which prevents multiple users from overwriting each other's defaults.
 </dl> </dd> 10.7 Exceptions and Waivers <dl> A waiver is required for apps that write to the global assembly cache (GAC) .NET apps should keep assembly dependencies private, and store it in the app directory unless sharing an assembly is explicitly required.